thasso/pyjip/docs/source/tools_and_pipelines.rst

 Injected functions
 ^^^^^^^^^^^^^^^^^^
-If you use a class based approach and the :ref:`decorators <decorators>` to implement you tools, the following functions and attributes are injected into your class if they do not conflict with a local function or attribute:
+If you use a class-based approach and the :ref:`decorators <decorators>` to implement your tools, the following functions and attributes are injected into your class if they do not conflict with a local function or attribute:

     options